Frequently Asked Questions

 Q: What if I have a medical issue or health problem, can I still enroll in your Judo class?

-A: We strongly encourage any perspective student who has a serious medical condition, or a physical limitation, to contact your physician and ask whether or not they feel Judo is appropriate and safe for you.
-We are not physicians, so medical matters should be handled by medical professionals.
+A: We strongly encourage any perspective student who has a serious medical condition, or a physical limitation, to contact your physician and ask whether or not they feel Judo is an appropriate physical outlet for you to practice.
+We are not physicians, so all medical concerns should be addressed to medical professionals.
 Please always consult a physician!

 Q: What do I need to do to enroll in class and start training?